 People Live a Long Time in Germany

-One good bit of news for Germany is that people tend to live a long time there.
+One of the cool facts for Germany is also one good bit of news for Germany is that people tend to live for a long time there.
 It has one of the highest life expectancy ratings in all of Europe.
 Women live to be 83 years old on average and men live to an average age of 78 years old.
 A large chunk of the population is older in Germany with well over a quarter of the German people being over the age of 60.

 This makes Germany a pretty popular place for people to retire.
 It’s possible for elderly people to live a great life in Germany and they can enjoy the company of many people in their age group.
 It isn’t uncommon to see people from other parts of the European Union move to Germany in their golden years.

 Beer Is a Pretty Big Deal in Germany